Medical Care and Your 6- to 12-Year-Old

 The doctor also may ask about and provide counseling on behavioral issues, learning problems, difficulties at school, and other concerns.

 As your child becomes a teen, the doctor may ask you to leave the room to allow a more private conversation.
 It's an important part of kids moving toward independence and taking responsibility for their own health.

 If You Suspect a Medical Problem

 Parents usually can judge if their child is sick enough for a visit to the doctor.
-Some symptoms that may require a doctor's attention include:
+Some symptoms that may need a doctor's care include:

 - changes in weight or eating habits